Robust Linear Mixed Models using Hierarchical Gamma-Divergence: Linear Mixed Models and Hierarchical -Divergence

 \section{Linear Mixed Models and Hierarchical $\gamma$-Divergence}

-We focus on the independent cluster linear mixed model most commonly associated with longitudinal data analysis.
+We focus on the independent cluster linear mixed model most commonly associated with clustered data analysis.
 Let $y_{ij}$ denote the $j$-th observation from the $i$-th cluster, where $j=1,\ldots,n_i$ and $i=1,\ldots,m$.
 We assume the cluster sizes are bounded above by some constant as $m \rightarrow \infty$.
 Next, let $\bx_{ij}$ denote a $p$-vector of covariates corresponding to the fixed effects, and $\bz_{ij}$ be a $q$-vector of covariates corresponding to the random effects.
 Both vectors may contain an intercept term as their first element, and we assume $p$ and $q$ are fixed.
 The independent cluster LMM is formulated as

 where $\bbe$ denotes the vector of fixed effect coefficients, $\bb_i$ denotes the vector of random effects of cluster $i$, and $\ep_{ij}$ denotes an error term.
 In many applications of LMMs, it is common to assume the random effects $\bb_i$ and error terms $\ep_{ij}$ are both normally distributed.
 That is, $\bb_i\sim N(\zero,\bR)$ and $\ep_{ij}\sim N(0,\si^2)$, where $\bR$ is an unstructured $q \times q$ random effects variance-covariance matrix and $\sigma^2$ is the error variance.
 Conditional on $\bb_i$ then, the responses $y_{ij}$ are assumed to be independent observations from a normal distribution.
-Note all the developments below can be straightforwardly extended to the case where the independence assumption for the error terms is relaxed e.g., the $\ep_{ij}$'s within a cluster are correlated.
-However, for ease of presentation and given the commonality of assuming independent errors in practice, we focus on case of independent error terms.
+Note all the developments below can be extended to the case where the independence assumption for the error terms is relaxed e.g., the $\ep_{ij}$'s within a cluster are correlated.
+However, given the commonality of assuming independent errors, conditional on the random effects, in many applications of linear mixed models \citep[see for instance][among others]{verbeke1997effect,zhang2001linear,lin2013fixed,saraceno2023robust}, then we will focus on case of independent error terms below.
 We denote the vector of model parameters in equation~(\ref{LMM}) as $\bth=(\bbe^{\top}, \sigma^2, {\rm vech}(\bR)^{\top})^{\top}$ where ${\rm vech}(\cdot)$ denotes the half-vectorization operator.
 Also, we let $\bb=(\bb_1^{\top},\ldots,\bb_m^{\top})^{\top}$ denote the full $mq$-vector of random effects.

 In practice, the most common method for estimating LMMs, and which forms the basis of our developments in this article, is maximum likelihood estimation (or its restricted variant) for which the marginal log-likelihood function